|Nation||United States of America (USA)|

 The biology experiments with scooped up soil collected on three occasions (beginning Sept.
-12, 1976) produced similar results to its twin, i.e., inconclusive on the question of whether life exists or ever has existed on the surface of Mars.
-Scientists believed that Martian soil contained reactants created by ultraviolet bombardment of the soil that could produce characteristics of living organisms in Earth soil.
+12, 1976) produced similar results to its twin: inconclusive on whether life exists or ever has existed on the surface of Mars.
+Scientists believed that Martian soil contained reactants created by the ultraviolet bombardment of the soil that could produce characteristics of living organisms in Earth soil.

 In July 2001, the Viking 2 lander was renamed the Gerald Soffen Memorial Station after Gerald Soffen (1926-2000), the NASA Project Scientist for Viking who had died recently.

 In total, the two Viking orbiters returned 52,663 images of Mars and mapped about 97% of the surface at a resolution of about 980 feet (300 meters) resolution.